What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Plan Your Next Vacation Soon

-Knowing when to visit Central America, in particular, when is the best time to visit Costa Rica can be the key to a positive vacation experience.
+Knowing when to visit Central America, in particular, when is the best time to visit Costa Rica can be the key to a positive experience.
 The rainy season is during September and October when heavy rainfall is a staple of life in this Central American region.
 The green season is from May to June as well as November, and this is the perfect time to view the diverse plant life in the country.
 Depending on the season you decide to visit, be sure to pack accordingly for your Costa Rican getaway

 Perhaps the best time to plan a trip here is from December to April.
 The warm climate is a little cooler during this period, and there is also less humidity, (though cool days in Costa Rica might still feel very warm depending on where you live, especially if traveling from a country in the midst of winter).